 - Find a job to earn money.
 Working a part-time job might be enough, or you could find full-time employment as you pursue your degree part-time.
 But be careful about restricting your enrollment too much, as you could lose eligibility for federal student loans if you drop below half-time as a student.

 - Seek out companies that offer tuition reimbursement.
 Some companies will cover the costs of classes for their employees, which could be a huge help if you’re struggling to pay for tuition.

 - Contact your school’s financial aid office about your options.
 Some schools have emergency loans for students in need, while others might help you renegotiate your aid package or direct you to additional grants or scholarships.
 Plus, your financial aid office might be able to hook you up with work-study opportunities.

 - Apply to scholarships far and wide.
 Regardless of your student loan status, make it a priority to apply for grants and scholarships.
-The more “free money” you can earn for college, the less debt you’ll have to take on.

 Because private lenders check your credit and income, it can be tough to qualify for student loans without a cosigner.
 But if you can boost your financial credentials on your own, you could make yourself eligible for private student loans or student loan refinancing.

 And if you’re not eligible right now, keep making moves to build your credit and boost your income.
 Whatever steps you can take will improve your chances of qualifying for a student loan, and fortify your overall financial health.